 Of course, we’ve all heard the complaints about Millennials.
 This generation, born roughly between 1980 and 2000, is regularly referred to as entitled, difficult-to-manage and impatient.
 In some cases these claims are true.
 However, we believe many managers simply don’t understand these younger employees and thus fail to access the Millennial advantage.

-Our company is currently comprised of about 85 percent Millennials (including myself).
+Our company is currently comprised of about 70 percent Millennials.
 This is a generation unlike any other, and we’ve learned much about what makes them tick since the creation of Blue Compass.
 In our earlier years, we struggled with hiring and managing younger team members.
 Today, our young team thrives because we know how to capitalize on strengths.

 In return, we’ve experienced huge benefits to working with this important generation.